Jane Ginn

 Areas of expertise:

 Jane Ginn is a cybersecurity analyst with extensive knowledge of the cybersecurity industry and cyber threat intelligence tradecraft.
-She is a leader and manager with over 30 years of experience in information technology, international business, and engineering consulting.
-Jane serves as Secretary of Threat Actor Context Technical Committee at the Organization for the Advancement of Structured Threat Information.
+She is a leader and manager with over 35 years of experience in information technology, international business, and engineering consulting.
+From 2014 to 2023, she served as the Secretary of the Organization for the Advancement of Structured Information Systems (OASIS) Cyber Threat Intelligence Technical Committee—the entity responsible for the issuance of the STIX2.1 and TAXll2.1 Standards.
+From 2023 to 2025, she served as Secretary of the Cybersecurity Automation Subproject of the Open Cybersecurity Alliance (OCA) at OASIS.
+She is the recipient of the 2020 Distinguished Contributor Award from OASIS.

 Jane has been a speaker at multiple national and international conferences in the U.S., Europe, Asia, and the Middle East.
 In 2023, she was a cyber threat hunting trainer at a NATO Security Summit.
-In 2022, she served as an expert witness on an election interference case.
+In 2019, she served as an expert witness on a digital forensics case in Arizona.
 From 2014 to 2016, she was an appointed advisor to the European Union’s ENISA, Threat Landscape Stakeholders Group.
-From 2014 to 2023, she served as the Secretary of the OASIS Cyber Threat Intelligence Technical Committee—the entity responsible for the issuance of the STIX2.1 and TAXII2.1 Standards.
-And from 1984 to 1988, she was an appointed advisor to five consecutive Secretaries of the U.S. Department of Commerce on international business and trade.
+From 1984 to 1988, she was an appointed advisor to five consecutive Secretaries of the U.S. Department of Commerce on international business and trade.